ea7ababe/pileofhacks/README.md

 Right now it  is only available for IA-32 architecture  and is written in netwide assembler.

-There is not much right now, but I'm trying to add stuff as often as I can.
+There is not much here right now, but I'm trying to add stuff as often as I can.

 ## Building